MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-02-azure-ad-domain-services-4.md

 Start a PowerShell session as Administrator

-You'll need to authenticate to the domain when joining it so use the Get-Credential cmdlet to store you domain credentials in a variable.
+You'll need to authenticate to the domain when joining it so use the Get-Credential cmdlet to store the domain credentials in a variable.

 **Note** I've always had success using the **UserPrincipalName** of the user.
 The samaccountname may not be as expected in Azure AD as outlined at the bottom of this [Microsoft document] on domain joining to Azure AD Domain Services.